 Unfortunately, Google stopped offering support for Feedburner long ago, and the service is not compatible with HTTP Secure.
 Webmasters who use FeedBurner must migrate their RSS to an HTTP Secure-compatible program.

 8. Social Share Count Migration

 When changing to HTTPS, many webmasters want to transfer over their social share counts.
 These are the numbers displayed on your social media share buttons and act as strong proof of your site’s popularity.

 Facebook and LinkedIn all transfer over their social share counts.
 However, Twitter, Google shares, and Pinterest do not.
 To preserve these counts, you must alter the code of your social buttons.

 Altering the code will only display social shares from the URL you dictate.
 This will not show any new social shares that your buttons have earned.
 While this can be fine for older blog posts, it may be worth it to let your numbers update naturally if you expect your content to gain additional shares.

 You may wonder if it’s time for your website to make the leap to HTTPS.
 Many SEO agencies, marketing consultants, and webmasters are being rewarded as its popularity grows.
 Your brand and website’s needs will determine if HTTP Secure is the right choice.

 10. FREE SSL Certificates

-Generally, you can expect to pay $50-$150 per year for a standard SSL certificate to provide HTTPS on your website.
+Typically, you can expect to pay $39-$150 per year for a standard SSL certificate for your website.
 COFORGE is now offering FREE SSL Certificates to our WordPress Hosting customers.
 No hooks, no catches, no special terms…just free!
 Contact us to get yours today.